Pipedrive Leads vs. Deals: What Is the Difference?

 Deals in Pipedrive are qualified sales leads.
 This means that a lead has met certain criteria that indicate a high potential that they will buy and will bring value to your business.
 The ongoing transaction you are pursuing with the interested party is tracked and processed through the stages of your pipeline until it is either won or lost.

-Deals contain all actions planned and taken to drive sales, such as scheduling a meeting, sending a proposal, getting a contract approved, recorded calls, emails sent, notes taken after a meeting, etc.
+Deals contain all Pipedrive activities planned and taken to drive sales, such as scheduling a meeting, sending a proposal, getting a contract approved, recorded calls, emails sent, notes taken after a meeting, etc.

 When should you add leads or deals in Pipedrive?